AswinpAshok/ArcView/README.md

 * `arcActiveColor` as color string : To specify color of active portion of arc (default white).
 * `arcInactiveColor` as color string : To specify color of inactive portion of arc (default whote having 50% opacity).
 * `animatable` as boolean : To specify wheather to animate view or not. (default `true`)
+* `progressInPercentage` as boolean : To specify weather progress should show % sign or not (default false).

 ## Usage
 **xml**